mstoecklein/nostr-experiments/README.md

 This repository is a workbench for testing several nostr implementation possibilities (NIPs).
 Feel free to fork and do your own things with it.

 You can run the HTML files without any compiler steps.
 The only framework I use is [AlpineJS](https://alpinejs.dev) for reactivity.

-I think it's self-explanatory if you look in the code.
+## Relays

+Register your relays in the `relays.html` file.
+Read/Write will be recognized by the pool.

 ## Proof-of-Work (Mining)

 My adblocker had an issue with the name `miner.js`, so I called it `PoWer.js` (Proof-of-Work (min)er).
-You're welcome strangers in exploring [NIP-13](https://github.com/nostr-protocol/nips/blob/master/13.md).
+[NIP-13](https://github.com/nostr-protocol/nips/blob/master/13.md) for more information.

 I have a `mining.html` file.
 You should have at least one relay registered in your local storage to make it work.
 You can use the `relays.html` file to register a relay.
+Only `kind: 0` is supported at the moment.

 ### Mining Workflow

 I use a Worker `power_worker.js` to execute the heavy load of mining.
 It would definitely freeze your browser window.

-main thread:
 ```js
 const miner = new Worker('./power_worker.js', {type:'module'});
 miner.onmessage = ev => console.log(ev.data);